getsentry/rfcs/text/0092-replay-issue-creation.md

 **Pros:**

-- We can sample slow click events without worrying about input from other teams.
+- We can sample slow click events on the back-end without worrying about input from other teams.
 - No code changes required by the Issues team.
 - No SDK changes required as the SDK is already sending slow-click events.

 **Cons:**

+- Requires the Session Replay SDK.
   - Significantly smaller pool of customers who will see "slow click" issues.
-- No opportunity to upsell the Session Replay product.
+  - No/Limited opportunity to upsell the Session Replay product.
 - Requies code changes by the Session Replay back-end team.
   - Requires addition of event sampling, issue platform integration, and merging of the replay-event and recording-event payloads.
   - Merging the replay-event and recording-event payloads together is not a trivial change and requires careful deployment.